 Stephanie Bennett (Sophie), Andrew Dunbar (Ben), Brendan Fletcher (David), Melissa Roxburgh (Jeni), Garry Chalk (Hamish McConley), Teach Grant (Sean McConley), Dylan “Hornswoggle” Postl (The Leprechaun), Mary Black (Mary)

-Two couples arrive in a village in rural Ireland on a backpacking tour.
-In the village pub, Hamish persuades them to detour to see a nearby sight.
-Instead, he locks them inside a farmhouse where they discover that they have been intended as a sacrifice to a leprechaun.
+Two couples arrive at a village in rural Ireland on a backpacking tour.
+In the village pub, the local Hamish persuades them to detour to view a nearby sight.
+Instead, he locks them inside a farmhouse where they discover that they are intended as a sacrifice to a leprechaun.
 As becomes apparent, the villagers have taken the leprechaun’s gold and are appeasing it with a string of sacrifices of passers-by.
-As the leprechaun comes after them, a furious struggle for their lives begins.
+As the leprechaun comes to claim them, they begin a furious struggle for their lives.

 The surprise that makes you do a double-take is that this revival of the Leprechaun series is produced by WWE Studios, a production company arm of the WWE tv wrestling leviathan.
-They have made several films as vehicles for popular wrestlers – see the likes of The Marine (2006), 12 Rounds (2009) and The Reunion (2011) starring John Cena, See No Evil (2006) and sequel starring Kane, The Condemned (2007) with Stone Cold Steve Austin, Knucklehead (2010) with The Big Show and Inside Out (2011) with Triple H. In this case, Leprechaun: Origins has been made as a vehicle for Dylan Postl, a 4’5″ wrestler who goes by the moniker Hornswoggle where he has played various roles in the WWE including appearing as a leprechaun and Vince McMahon’s illegitimate son and has fought other small-size wrestlers.
+They have made several films as vehicles for popular wrestlers – see the likes of The Marine (2006) and sequels, 12 Rounds (2009) and The Reunion (2011) starring John Cena, See No Evil (2006) and sequel starring Kane, The Condemned (2007) with Stone Cold Steve Austin, Knucklehead (2010) with The Big Show and Inside Out (2011) with Triple H, even animated films that cross WWE wrestlers over with The Flintstones and Scooby Doo and Surf’s Up 2: Wavemania (2017).
+In this case, Leprechaun: Origins has been made as a vehicle for Dylan Postl, a 4’5″ wrestler who goes by the moniker Hornswoggle and has played various roles in the WWE including appearing as a leprechaun, as Vince McMahon’s illegitimate son and has fought other small-size wrestlers in the ring.